jarkmaen/fs-survey-app/documentation/testing.md

 $ pip install robotframework robotframework-requests robotframework-seleniumlibrary
 ```

-And before running the actual tests, make sure both the backend and frontend are running.
-You can find the instructions for starting the application in the [How to use](../README.md#how-to-use) section of the project README.
+Before running the tests, make sure both the backend and the frontend are running.
+Instructions for starting the application can be found in the [How to use](../README.md#how-to-use) section of the README.

-Once both are running, execute the Robot tests:
+Once both are running, run the tests:

 ```
 $ robot --outputdir tests/results tests
 ```

-The test results can be found in the tests/results/ directory as log.html and report.html.
-Here's an example of what the log file looks like:
+The test results are generated in the tests/results/ directory as log.html and report.html.
+Below is an example of the log.html output:

 <img src="images/test_log.png">